OWASP/ASVS/4.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 | **5.2.7** | Verify that the application sanitizes, disables, or sandboxes user-supplied Scalable Vector Graphics (SVG) scriptable content, especially as they relate to XSS resulting from inline scripts, and foreignObject. | ✓ | ✓ | ✓ | 159 |
 | **5.2.8** | Verify that the application sanitizes, disables, or sandboxes user-supplied scriptable or expression template language content, such as Markdown, CSS or XSL stylesheets, BBCode, or similar. | ✓ | ✓ | ✓ | 94 |

-## V5.3 Output Encoding and Injection Prevention Requirements
+## V5.3 Output Encoding and Injection Prevention

 Output encoding close or adjacent to the interpreter in use is critical to the security of any application.
 Typically, output encoding is not persisted, but used to render the output safe in the appropriate output context for immediate use.
 Failing to output encode will result in an insecure, injectable, and unsafe application.